sed-pro-inria/tools-training/1-vers/git.md

 <img src="images/git_commit.png">

-## Git, a distributed Version Control Sysem
+## Git, a distributed Version Control System

 Version control means keeping track of code evlolution by recording the code's state after each meaningful change.
 This is useful: